clarkgrubb/home/README.rst

-Dropbox            host       Articles, Documents, Elements, Pictures Env                all        virtualenv, rbenv environments Etc                all        ~/Etc/UnicodeData.txt Favorites          win
-Lang               all        subdirectories by programming language; if the code is put under version
+Dropbox            host       Articles, Documents, Elements, Pictures Env                all        virtualenv, rbenv environments Etc                all        ~/Etc/UnicodeData.txt Favorites          win        browser bookmarks; probably not used by Firefox or Chrome Lang               all        subdirectories by programming language; if the code is put under version
-                              control it is in Src Library            mac        scripts run by Fastscripts must be in ~/Library/Scripts Links              win
+                              control it is in Src Library            mac        scripts run by Fastscripts must be in ~/Library/Scripts Links              win        used by the Explorer sidebar?
-Local Settings     win
+Local Settings     win        hidden;
 Man                all        put it first in MANPATH; a place to install man pages w/o admin privilege Movies             all        keep this empty
-Music              all        iTunes and Amazon Cloud Player NetHood            win
+Music              all        iTunes and Amazon Cloud Player NetHood            win        hidden;
 Pictures           all        link to ~/Dropbox/Pictures; also Omnigraffle and image editor files;
                               PDFs created by R
 Public             all        If part of the home directory is made available on the local network,
                               make it this directory.
 E.g on Mac PrintHood          win
-Recent             win
+Recent             win        hidden; full of Windows Shell shortcuts (.lnk suffix).
 Saved Games        win
 Searches           win
 Shared             all        a directory which is shared with guest VMs